The hop on hop off Barcelona bus tour, aka the Bus Turistic, brings you to the city’s main attractions using just one ticket.

 First things first, the shuttle from the dock will leave you at the Columbus Statue at Drassanes metro station.
 Here you’ll find a ticket window and a red line Bus Turístic stop.

-Keep in mind your fellow cruise ship passengers will be doing the same thing so it’s always best to buy your hop on hop off bus tickets online to avoid lengthy lines.
+Keep in mind your fellow cruise ship passengers will be doing the same thing so it’s always best to buy your hop on hop off bus tour tickets online to avoid lengthy lines.
 All you have to do then is board the bus!

 On nice days make sure you grab a spot on the top deck of the bus – if there’s no room just get on and wait by the stairs for a couple minutes for someone to get off.